dylan/colors/README.md

 Not supported.
 It's too convoluted.

 ## Coming Soon...
-- Luminosity - How bright is this color?
 - Perceptual functions - What colors can work when viewed with other's and in certain situations?
 - Contrast - How do these colors work together?
 - Harmonic functions - Inverse, Triadic, Analogous, etc.